 Drawing on data of the 2013 Staff in Australia’s Schools (SiAS) survey (McKenzie, Weldon, Rowley, Murphy, & McMillan, 2014), Weldon (2016) reported that nationally ten percent of general science teachers were considered out-of-field.
 These teachers did not have the teaching methodology nor second-year tertiary study in any science.
 Geoscience refers to a sub-discipline of Earth science including the physical structures of the Earth and the processes that act on them (King, 2008).
-These topics should be taught at levels eight through 10 of the Victorian Curriculum (VCAA, 2015), yet internationally geoscience is largely taught by out-of-field general science teachers (King, 2008, p.
+These topics should be taught at levels eight through ten of the Victorian Curriculum (VCAA, 2015), yet internationally geoscience is largely taught by out-of-field general science teachers (King, 2008, p.
 189; Lewis & Baker, 2010).
 Further, the Digital Technologies curriculum standards seem to assume and expect that teachers are able seamlessly integrate digital technologies into their geoscience pedagogies.

 Sitting at this curricular crossroads, I sought to offer a model supporting out-of-field general science teachers to teach topics mandated by the curriculum and understand the affordances of the digital tools, if any.
-To begin, I needed to understand how science teachers assess their uses of digital technologies in their classes, positioning theory (Harré & van Langenhove, 1999) was considered the best methodology to do so.
+To begin I needed to understand how science teachers assess their uses of digital technologies in their classes and positioning theory (Harré & van Langenhove, 1999) was considered the best methodology to do so.

 Methodological Similarities: Positioning Theory and Constructivist Grounded Theory